What's Your "Dare To" Story?

 Nowadays Lance serves as Chief Marketing Officer at Grove Bags, and he looks forward to attending MJBizCon each year as an annual benchmark for himself and industry colleagues.

-“I remember when MJBizCon was a little show with hundreds, not tens-of-thousands, in attendance,” he says of the early years of the show. event.
+“I remember when MJBizCon was a little show with hundreds, not tens-of-thousands, in attendance,” he says of the early years of the show.
 “Just like the acceptance and understanding of the plant has grown, so has this pivotal show.”

 Dr. Scott Kuzdzal – VP, New Strategy – Shimadzu Scientific Instruments